13 Films Where Yorkshire Legend Sean Bean Doesn’t Die

 Sean Bean is an icon of Yorkshire who has had some of the biggest roles in the acting world.
 The Sheffield actor is known worldwide for his role as Boromir in the Lord of The Rings franchise and Ned Stark In the HBO series Game Of Thrones.
 It’s become a running joke that the majority of the Yorkshiremen’s characters seem to end up dead.
 He has in fact died 25 times on camera.

-Born on April 17, 1959, in the suburbs of Sheffield, he made his professional debut in Shakespeare’s theatrical production of Romeo and Juliet as Tybalt.
+Born on April 17, 1959, in the suburbs of Sheffield.
+After graduating from the Royal Academy of Dramatic Art, he made his professional debut in Shakespeare’s theatrical production of Romeo and Juliet as Tybalt.
 After debuting in the film in Caravaggio, showcasing his natural talent.
-Not wanting our boy to be known for just dying we’ve selected some roles where Sean Bean doesn’t kick the bucket.
+Bean has kept his Yorkshire accent through out and has seen mainstream success on a world scale.

 1. Sharpe (1993-2008)